Install WordPress on Ubuntu 20.04

 nginx -v

 Now that Nginx has successfully been installed it’s time to perform some basic configuration.
-Out-of-the-box Nginx is pretty well optimized, however there are a few basic adjustments to make.
-But, before opening the configuration file, you need to determine your server’s CPU core count and the open file limit.
+Out-of-the-box Nginx is pretty well optimized, but there are a few basic adjustments to make.
+However, before opening the configuration file, you need to determine your server’s CPU core count and the open file limit.

-Enter the following command to get the number of CPU cores your server has available and take note of the number as we’ll use it in a minute:
+Enter the following command to get the number of CPU cores your server has available.
+Take note of the number as we’ll use it in a minute:

 grep processor /proc/cpuinfo | wc -l